All posts

 FEMA applies to:

 A single-member US LLC owned by an Indian resident is a "foreign security" under FEMA.
-Forming it, funding it, operating it, and receiving distributions from it all fall within FEMA's regulatory scope.
+Everything you do with it -- form, fund, operate, distribute -- is in scope.

-The Reserve Bank of India (RBI) administers FEMA through a series of Master Directions, circulars, and notifications.
-The two frameworks most relevant to US LLC ownership are the Liberalized Remittance Scheme (LRS) and the Overseas Direct Investment (ODI) regulations.
+RBI administers FEMA through Master Directions, circulars, and notifications.
+The two frameworks that matter for US LLC ownership: the Liberalized Remittance Scheme (LRS) and the Overseas Direct Investment (ODI) regulations.

 The Liberalized Remittance Scheme (LRS)

-The LRS, introduced in February 2004 under RBI Master Direction on LRS, allows Indian residents to remit up to $250,000 per financial year (April 1 to March 31) for permitted current account and capital account transactions without prior RBI approval.
+The LRS, introduced in February 2004 under the RBI Master Direction on LRS, lets Indian residents remit up to $250,000 per financial year (April 1 to March 31) for permitted transactions without prior RBI approval.
+No application, no waiting -- you declare it at your bank and the money goes.

 What LRS Covers